ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </info-box>

 Before running any command, make sure that your Node.js version is up-to-date.
-Also, check if you're in the proper working directory with the initialized Node.js project.
+Also, check if you are in the proper working directory with the initialized Node.js project.
 Then, run the following command:

 ```bash
 npm install ckeditor5